Stock Option Plans

 A summary of stock option activity is as follows:

-A summary of the Company’s non-vested options for the years ended December 31, 2017 and year ended December 31, 2016 are presented below:
+A summary of the Company’s non-vested options for the six-months ended June 30, 2020, and year ended December 31, 2019, are presented below: